carpentries/instructor-training/checkout.md

 or the head of instructor training, to discuss reasons and options.

-## Submit a Small Change to One of Our Lessons
+## Part 1: Submit a Small Change to One of Our Lessons
 <a name="lesson-change"></a>

 Our lessons are maintained and improved by the people who teach them,